 Consulting with an experienced New York City divorce attorney can provide valuable information about what to expect during a divorce.
 This includes advice regarding whether the judge may require either party to pay for the other party’s attorney’s fees.

-If you are considering a divorce in New York City, you should get skilled legal advice before you make any decisions.
-At The Law Offices of Juan Luciano, we have represented clients through some of the most challenging times of their lives.
-Call us at (212) 537-5859 or contact us online to schedule a consultation to discuss your needs.
+If you are considering a divorce in New York City, seeking legal guidance before making any decisions can be beneficial.
+Juan Luciano Divorce Lawyer has helped clients manage some of the most challenging times in their lives by offering compassionate and experienced legal advocacy in their divorce cases.
+Call (212) 537-5859 or contact us online to schedule a consultation.